aarron-lee/SimpleDeckyTDP/README.md

 ### AMD

-### Note: This plugin builds + ships ryzenadj for TDP control, but will prioritize any pre-installed ryzenadj binary that can be located in your PATH
+This plugin builds + ships ryzenadj for TDP control, but will prioritize any pre-installed ryzenadj binary that can be located in your PATH.
+ChimeraOS, Bazzite Deck Edition, and NobaraOS Deck edition, should already have ryzenadj pre-installed.

-ChimeraOS, Bazzite Deck Edition, SteamFork, and NobaraOS Deck edition, should already have ryzenadj pre-installed.
-The ROG Ally and Ally X do not need ryzenadj.
+Certain devices, such as the Steam Deck, ROG Ally, and Ally X, do not need ryzenadj for TDP control.

 ### Intel (experimental)